-No-one runs a business in order to report to HMRC, but that's not how they see it.
-HMRC will charge you severe penalties if you fail to send reports online and on time, and pay the tax by the due date.
-It's something you need to take into account when setting up your business.
-You need to set aside enough time for the tax reporting, and if you can't do it yourself, you need to get some help.
-That will almost certainly be cheaper and less stressful than falling behind and getting into trouble with HMRC.
+No one runs a business in order to report to HMRC, but it's a necessary part of business life.
+HMRC will impose penalties if you fail to send the right reports online punctually and pay the tax by the due date.
+It's important to consider this when planning your business.
+You need to set aside enough time for the tax reporting, and if you can't do it yourself, ask someone else to help.
+Paying for professional support is likely to be cheaper and less stressful than falling behind and getting into trouble with HMRC.